-This course introduces students to foundational topics in outdoor education.
-Topics include key terms, core competencies of professional outdoor educators and leaders, historical trends, facilitation and processing skills, environmental stewardship, teaching strategies, career options and participation in and development of integrated outdoor experiences.
+This course introduces students to foundational topics in Outdoor Recreation.
+Topics include key terms, core competencies of outdoor recreation professionals and leaders, historical trends, facilitation and group processing skills, environmental stewardship, teaching strategies, career options and participation in and development of integrated outdoor experiences.
 A variety of teaching methods including discussion, field experiences, movies, books, and articles will be used.
+Students will receive instruction and content from faculty members representing each of the four concentrations to assist in informing their decision as to which concentration to pursue.
+Students do not need to come into the course with a declared concentration.
 Students begin development of a portfolio that will continue to develop throughout the program of study.
 Students are required to attend out-of-class experiences that complement the theoretical content.
-Fee
+(Every Fall Semester) Fee

-OE 111 Facilitating Outdoor Education Experiences (3)
+OREC 1120 Facilitating Outdoor Recreation Experiences (2)

-This course will cover techniques and principles involved in organizing, presenting and facilitation outdoor education activities and program.
-Students will develop a repertoire of adventure education and environmental education activities and discuss practices and concepts involved in debriefing activities to maximize participants' growth.
-This course will also include and integration of the disciplines of adventure education.
+This course will cover techniques and principles involved in organizing, presenting and facilitating outdoor recreation activities and programs.
+Students will develop a repertoire of outdoor recreation activities, discuss a variety of practices and concepts involved in debriefing activities to maximize participants' growth.
+This course will expose students to a variety of discussion-based facilitation techniques to be used in all concentrations.
+(Must be taken with OREC 1241, every spring semester)